MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 WSManStackVersion              3.0
 ```

-Output from Windows PowerShell which will be the version of Azure CLI and PowerShell installed on the machine.
+Here is the output from Windows PowerShell, which is the version of Azure CLI and PowerShell installed on the machine.

 ```output
 {